yinxusen/deepword/tutorial.md

 ### full hyperparameters in `deepword.hparams`

-Different models have different hyperparameters, for a full list, see `deepword.hparrams.default_config`
+Different models have different hyperparameters.
+For a full list, see `deepword.hparrams.default_config`

 ### PRE_CONF_FILE

-`$PRE_CONF_FILE` is a YAML file that contains some user-defined hyper-parameters, usually used as templates for a same set of training.
+`$PRE_CONF_FILE` is a YAML file that contains some user-defined hyper-parameters, usually used as templates for the same set of training.

 Example model config file: